shuence/TravelWorld/README.md

 - **Responsive Design:** Ensure the website is optimized for various devices, including desktops, tablets, and smartphones.
 - **Newsletter Signup:** Allow users to subscribe to a newsletter to receive updates and promotions.
 - **User Reviews and Testimonials:** Showcase positive reviews and testimonials from previous customers to build trust.
+- **Contact Form:** Provide a contact form for users to get in touch with inquiries or feedback.
+- **FAQ's:** Include a frequently asked questions (FAQ) section to address common queries from users.

 ## What I learned